code4mei/Agriware/README.md

 - We can use `{%load static%}` at the top of templates to load static files such as Images,CSS,JS etc.
 - We can use `{% block title%} {% endblock title %}` as template inheritance that a child template can override.
 - In Django while working with post methods we need to include `{%csrf_tokens %}` for security.
+- In Django we have default Admin part `path('admin/', admin.site.urls)`.